From our legacy website

 What if you need a ride to the polls?

-If you live in Madison or an adjacent community you may ask Union Cab (608.242.2000) for a free ride, but you should contact them before Election Day to schedule.
+If you live in Madison or an adjacent community you may ask Union Cab (608.242.2000) for a free ride, but you should contact them as early as possible on Election Day to schedule.
 They will drive you only from your home to the polls and back to your home.
+Rides are unlikely to be available after 6 p.m.

 Do write-in votes count?